trustlreis/nfl-transaction-monitor/README.md

 │   ├── config.yaml                # YAML file for backup config if environment variables are not used ├── collect_data.py                # Script to collect transaction data
 ├── plot_data.py                   # Script to generate TPS charts
-├── local-data/                    # Mounted directory for storing generated data and charts (create this folder to run docker-compose)
-├── local-logs/                    # Mounted directory for cron job logs (create this folder to run docker-compose) └── README.md                      # This documentation
+├── local-data/                    # Mounted directory for storing generated data and charts │   ├── tps/                       # Directory where TPS data is stored │   ├── charts/                    # Directory where generated charts are saved ├── local-logs/                    # Mounted directory for cron job logs └── README.md                      # This documentation
 ```